Information on this page will be updated periodically, so please check back often.

 - Therefore, we are not insured against anything that may happen to you on this hike.
 We may have Doctors amongst us, and we have many first aid trained individuals who would be more than willing to help if needed.

-- Keep to the governmental guidelines on social distancing
+- Keep to the governmental guidelines on social distancing and travelling

 - Treat everyone and everything with respect – including passers-by, animals and the environment.
 This means no littering – even things that will decompose like banana skins (take all rubbish back to your house or car where you can dispose of things properly).